 All people have had the experience of believing something that they later realize is wrong.
 A common example is when, after repeatedly observing a certain model, we believe that a particular event will take place in the future.
 Some examples are that we, or a team or individual we admire, will win a contest, prize, award, job, game, or match, that we will gain widespread recognition for something that we have accomplished, that a person we admire or fancy will behave in a favourable, helpful, or receptive way towards us, or that we will become rich or famous.
 All human lives are marked by these kinds of disappointments, some more so than others.
 This is what we mean when we say that our beliefs, fancies, dreams, and cherished ideas collide with the cold, hard reality of life.
 People differ in the extent to which they allow themselves to indulge in the fantasy world of their private beliefs which don’t correspond to the shared or overlapping reality that comprises the human world in which we live.
 Those who do so more often than others are called dreamers.

 But how do such mistaken ideas and beliefs arise?
 And why are they so common?
-There are times when the neurological growth that leads us to believe something occurs involuntarily, while at other times it occurs only after a strenuous effort on our part, such as the many individuals who have read Marx’s Das Kapital and come to believe in the glorious communist vision of a workers’ paradise, which was to be achieved through violent revolution, in order to overthrow the existing social order, as a prelude to creating a classless society; or the many people who have wasted their time studying certain subjects such as philosophy, psychoanalysis, or economics.
+There are times when the neurological growth that leads us to believe something occurs involuntarily, while at other times it occurs only after a strenuous effort on our part, such as the many individuals who have read Marx’s Das Kapital and come to believe in the glorious communist vision of a workers’ paradise, which was to be achieved through violent revolution, in order to overthrow the existing social order as a prelude to creating a classless society; or the many people who have wasted their time studying certain subjects such as philosophy, psychoanalysis, or economics.
 But whether it is passive or active, neither of these different kinds of neural growth is a sure sign of anything.

 When people reason, they are attempting to make a part of their brain grow in certain ways.
 Often this involves the imitation of the thoughts of others whom they admire.
-Just as learning a language involves imitating the sounds that other people make and making them in the same kinds of sequences, as well as in the same situations, they hear others making, learning to reason also involves imitating the things done by others, namely, starting from certain premises about some particular aspect of the world and reaching conclusions derived from those premises by following the rules of logic.
-Once these neurological pathways are formed in one’s brain, they allow the person to go easily from one idea to another – from the idea or image of a triangle to the idea that the sum of its three angles always equals 180 degrees, from the idea of adding two groups of three objects together and getting the sum of six objects, from the idea of a lottery to the image of oneself winning the grand prize, from the idea of psychoanalytic treatment to the idea of an unrepressed, happy individual who was formerly neurotic or repressed, from the idea of communism to the image of a classless, egalitarian worker’s paradise, from the idea of free trade to the image of plenty for everyone, or from the idea of a laissez-faire economic system to the image of a society of free, industrious, happy, and prosperous individuals.
+Just as learning a language involves imitating the sounds that other people make and making them in the same kinds of sequences, as well as in the same situations, they hear others making them, learning to reason also involves imitating the things done by others, namely, starting from certain premises about some particular aspect of the world and reaching conclusions derived from those premises by following the rules of logic.
+Once these neurological pathways are formed in one’s brain, they allow the person to go easily from one idea to another – from the idea or image of a triangle to the idea that the sum of its three angles always equals 180 degrees, from the idea of adding two groups of three objects together and getting the sum of six objects, from the idea of a lottery to the image of oneself winning the grand prize, from the idea of psychoanalytic treatment to the idea of an unrepressed, happy individual who was formerly neurotic or repressed, from the idea of communism to the image of a classless, egalitarian worker’s paradise, from the idea of free trade to the image of plenty for everyone, or from the idea of a laissez-faire economic system to the vision of a society of free, industrious, happy, and prosperous individuals.

 However, the growth or existence of these kinds of neural pathways is no guarantee of their truth.
 Just as a path that is well-trodden becomes easier to walk on than ground where there are no paths, such as in a dense jungle, the existence of certain neural connections in our brains makes it easy for us to go from one idea or image to another.
 The strength of these connections explains why we hold our beliefs with such conviction, but this does not mean that they are always right.
 It is only after these private neurological growths are compared with reality and found to agree with reality that they are generally accepted as being true, in which case they may be imitated or repeated by many people all over the world.
 However, it is obvious that a large number of people can believe something that is false, and, conversely, that few or no people may believe, or know about, something that is true.
 This was the fundamental insight of science – that it is not enough merely to reason or believe something about the world, for one must always check the results of one’s reasoning against reality before one can declare that they are true.